wxs/folieadeux.ca/content/dispatches/2020-11-17-for-the-glory-of-god.md

 ---
 Dear X,

-This letter-writing experiment is already starting to reconfigure me in interesting ways -- it’s become a cardboard collection box where I’m picking up scraps and ephemera from our coffee conversations to remember for later: a feather there, an acorn here, a lot of cool rocks and lost marbles.
+This letter-writing experiment is already starting to reconfigure me in interesting ways -- I've started a cardboard collection box in my brain where I’m picking up scraps and ephemera from our coffee conversations to remember: a feather there, an acorn here, a lot of cool rocks and lost marbles.

 Each of these objects are gathering points of ideas, haunted by the meaning that they house.
 I wonder what our cabinet of curiosities will hold over time.